ttrmw/ttrmw.co.uk/_posts/2015-02-20-hardware_button_brightness.md

 ![xev!](/img/xev.png)

-When focused on xev, go ahead and fire the key combination you wish to bind to.
+When focused on XEV, go ahead and fire the key combination you wish to bind to.
 In the originating terminal, you should see something like:

 {% highlight sh %}
 ...